guillaume-gomez/LD39/readme.md

 ## Set up Project

 ### Install dependency
-The project has one dependency [NodeJs](https://nodejs.org/en/) So first let's install NodeJs.
+The project has one dependency :
+    - NodeJs
+So first let's install it :

 #### Windows and MacOs
-go to the link and download the installer, then install it.
+go to the [link](https://nodejs.org/en/) and download the installer, then install it.

 #### Linux
 open a terminal